KAROD90/heb-code-challenge/README.md

 6. Sequelize will attempt to connect and sync to the Database upon success the server will start on localhost port: 3000: `http://localhost:3000`

 ## Usage
-After installing and running the project locally, you can utilize an API platform such as Insomnia, Postman, Thunder Client, etc. to submit the following REST API request:
+After installing and running the project locally, you can access the built-in Swagger API Documentation at `http://localhost:3000/swagger/`.
+This documentation allows you to interact with the APIs directly.
+Alternatively, you can use an API platform such as Insomnia, Postman, Thunder Client, etc., to submit REST API requests.:

 ### GET /images
       - http://localhost:3000/api/images